Knowing When It’s Time to Hire Market Researchers

 Specific Information Leads to Specific Outcomes

 For best marketing results, you need to be clear in your objectives and transmit those goals to your outside marketing vendor.
-For instance, are you probing the possibility of a new product line, or are your efforts aimed at burrowing a niche into a competitor’s market?
+For instance, are you exploring the possibility of a new product line, or focusing your efforts on carving out a niche in a competitor’s market?
 This strategic vision will guide the research efforts of your outside marketers, so being as specific as possible in your requests guarantees quality results.

 These goals will inform the research efforts of the team, and subsequently result in the research methods that are appropriate to your strategic visions.
 Options include focus groups, secondary journal research, interviews, surveys, or some combination of these options.
-The ultimate reliability of this data and its overall applicability to your business model is predicated on which informational gathering system they adopt.
+The reliability of this data and its overall applicability to your business model depend on the informational gathering system they adopt.

 Making the Big Decision to Outsource